Compic360/NovaC/README.md

 (Open your console)

-cd <directory where COMET is installed>
+cd <-directory where COMET is installed->

 ./COMET program.rc program.c

 > Your .c file will spawn in the same directory, ready for compiling